LivestockWaterRecycling/lwr-news-scraper/README.md

 ```

 4. If no error messages appear in the output, there should now be a __.JSON__ file present in the base directory of the project titled,
-__articles.json__.
+__featured.json__ or __press.json__, depending on which command you ran.
 As the name suggests, this file holds article objects in JSON format containing four fields: Title, content, link (url), and image url.

 ### JSON Structure

-Each Article object will be represend in JSON in the following form:
+Each Article object will be represented in JSON in the following form:

 ```
          {